buttplugio/buttplug-py/README.md

 ## Examples

 Example code is available in the examples/ directory.
-It's heavily commented to hopefully make usage of the library clearer.
+Examples are heavily commented to hopefully make usage of the library clearer.

 ## License